Study Experience

 What’s more, you’ll enjoy individualised, hands-on student learning experiences, including practicums, internships and placements, enabling you to gain real world experience and graduate career-ready.

 You’ll develop practical skills in epidemiology and health promotion and prevention, and gain an understanding of how social, cultural and economic factors influence contemporary health problems in Australia and internationally.
-Study abroad opportunities are also available within the Public Health major.
+Study abroad opportunities are also available within some Public Health majors.

 Postgraduate degrees in Public Health